Lower rain chances Wednesday!

-Good Morning as a cloudy day begins.
-We are warmer than just 24 hours ago as winds remain out of the south off of the coast.
+Good Morning as a combination on clouds and sunshine continue.
+We are warmer than just 24 hours ago as winds remain out of the southeast off of the coast.
 This means humidity will stick around with on and off storm chances.

 Today, temperatures will top out in the low to mid 80s, only dropping into 70s overnight.